-- Tested how management determined the fair values of timber and land under timber, which included the following: - Gained an understanding of the valuation process. - Professionals with specialized skill and knowledge in the field of timberland valuations assisted with the following: - Evaluating the appropriateness of the methods, the discounted cash flow models and the comparative sales valuations used to determine each of the fair values of the freehold timberlands and land under timber. - Evaluating the reasonableness of the significant assumptions used in the discounted 30-year cash flow models related to the fair values of the freehold timberlands, which included the discount rates and the net timber values per m3 of timber sold, by considering, as relevant, the Company's Forest Management Plan, current and past performance of the Company and external industry data. - Evaluating the reasonableness of the significant assumptions used in the comparative sales valuations related to the fair values of the freehold timberlands, which included the value of bare land if used in perpetual timber production.
-Significant assumptions used in the discounted cash flow models included the discount rates and stumpage values per m3 of timber sold.
-Valuations are completed annually by management with the assistance from management's expert concurrently with the aforementioned valuation of the freehold timberlands.
+- Tested how management determined the fair values of timber and land under timber, which included the following: - Gained an understanding of the valuation process. - Professionals with specialized skill and knowledge in the field of timberland valuations assisted with the following: - Evaluating the appropriateness of the methods, the discounted cash flow models and the comparative sales valuations used to determine each of the fair values of the freehold timberlands and land under timber. - Evaluating the reasonableness of the significant assumptions used in the discounted 30-year cash flow models related to the fair values of the freehold timberlands, which included the discount rates and the net timber values per m3 of timber sold by considering, as relevant, the Company's Forest Management Plan, current and past performance of the Company and external industry data. - Evaluating the reasonableness of the significant assumptions used in the comparative sales valuations related to the fair values of the freehold timberlands, which included the adjusted benchmark sale prices per hectare, by considering external market data and recent comparable sales. - Evaluating the reasonableness of the significant assumptions related to the fair values of the land under timber, which included the discount rates and the stumpage values per m3 of timber sold by considering, as relevant, the Company's Forest Management Plan, current and past performance of the Company and external industry data. - Tested the underlying data used in the discounted cash flow models and the comparative sales valuations. - Tested the disclosures made in the consolidated financial statements, particularly with regard to the sensitivity of the significant assumptions used.